(Consolidated figures. Figures in parentheses refer to the same period of 2014 unless otherwise stated).

 The bank is also exposed to risk related to access to external funding.
 This is reflected in the bank’s conservative liquidity strategy (see the above section on funding and liquidity).

-The directors are satisfied with the performance for the second quarter of 2105.
-The bank’s first half accounts reflect income growth for core business, moderate cost growth and low loan losses.
+The directors are satisfied with the performance for the first quarter 2105.
+The core business has achieved good income growth while at the same time cost growth is moderate and losses are still very low.

 |The Board of Directors of SpareBank 1 SMN|